If My Dad Could Learn Excel at 70, Accountants Can Learn AI

 The first step was always the same: he’d grab the broom handle to draw perfect rows

-across sheets of blank paper.
+and columns across sheets of blank paper.

 (The local witches probably wondered where their broom had gone that night, but Dad